 The Edwin H. Mookini Library provides other services and facilities that further the academic mission of the College.
 Students may utilize the audiovisual area with playback equipment.
 Students may also confer in the library's group study rooms located throughout the building.
-PCs located on all three floors provide access to web browsing, word processing, spreadsheets, and web page design software to support coursework.
+PCs located on all three floors provide access to web browsing, word processing, spreadsheets, and other software to support coursework.
+Interlibrary loan services are available to assist students and faculty in obtaining research materials from other university libraries.